SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

     choices match the recommended pairing in the Sundials.jl manual.
 However, note that using the `:Newton` method may take less iterations but requires more memory than the `:Function` iteration approach.
-  - `linearsolver` - This is the linear solver which is used in the `:Newton` method.
+  - `linear_solver` - This is the linear solver which is used in the `:Newton` method.

   The choices for the linear solver are: